What’s the difference between sponge and foam rubber?

 To produce open cell sponge rubber, ingredients are mixed in a heated mould, before sodium bicarbonate is added.
 The uncured sponge then rises like a cake, with the baking soda creating a network of tiny, interconnected bubbles.

 Conversely, manufacturing closed cell rubber involves using a chemical powder that decomposes under heat.
-Pressure is added to the mixture, and nitrogen gas is produced, which helps give closed cell sponge rubber its density and strength.
+The pressure is added to the mixture, and nitrogen gas is produced, which helps give closed cell sponge rubber its density and strength.

 Foam rubber and sponge rubber from Aquaseal